ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Discussion

 \section{Discussion}

 Throughout the experiments section, ProtoShotXAI was demonstrated to be a flexible model exploration tool that produces comparable (and often superior) qualitative and quantitative results.
-ProtoShotXAI is uniquely straightforward to implement since it does not require another trained model (such as LIME), or a convolutional network architecture (such as Expected Gradients and Grad-CAM).
+ProtoShotXAI is uniquely straightforward to implement since it does not require training another model (e.g., LIME), or a CNN architecture (e.g., Grad-SHAP and Grad-CAM).
 ProtoShotXAI only requires a network's feature layer and data from the classes to construct prototypes.
 Further, comparable feature attribution maps are created using a simple pixel perturbation which could be enhanced with more intelligent perturbation methods.